Teplir/Teplir/README.md

-👋 Hey there, I'm Teplir, an aspiring Windows mod developer
+👋 Hey there, I'm Teplir, an aspiring Minecraft sevrer creator & owner!

 ⚙️ Main Language
-C++
+Skript & YAML

 🌍 About Me
-🎮 I've been coding in C++ for 1 day
+🎮 I've been coding in Skript for 6 months
+💰 I created EarnMC, a MineKeep server
-🦅 I created the popular MacOS Top Bar mod for WindHawk 💬 Not currently open to commisions
+💬 Not currently open to commisions